AdobeDocs/commerce-operations.en/help/tools/quality-patches-tool/patches-available-in-qpt/v1-1-54/acsd-62056-image-upload-for-configurable-products-fail-msi-installed.md

 ---
 # ACSD-62056: Image upload for configurable product fails if MSI is installed

-The ACSD-62056 patch solves/fixes the issue where images for configurable products are not getting added if MSI is installed.
+The ACSD-62056 patch fixes the issue where images for configurable products are not getting added if MSI is installed.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/tools/quality-patches-tool/quality-patches-tool-to-self-serve-quality-patches.md) 1.1.54 is installed.
 The patch ID is ACSD-62056.
-Please note that the issue was is scheduled to be fixed in Adobe Commerce 2.4.8.
+Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.8.

 ## Affected products and versions